"I remember having to attend my music lessons after my university classes."

 Sometimes there are moments in life which inspire you to be what you are today.
 I had mine back in 2013 when I won a competition that inspired me to pursue music professionally.
 It wasn’t an easy decision to make but I followed through and was lucky to have a family that supported me through it.

 As any journey goes, the beginning is always the hardest.
+My first two years felt like a never-ending staircase filled with the uncertainty of not being able to see what lay ahead.
+But I had to take those initial steps, slowly and moving at my own pace.
 I went for my music classes at Radio Pakistan after my university classes and often I'd get back so late that my hostel would lock their doors.
 So my only choice would be to spend the night at the cafeteria.

 Learning an art is never easy, there are days you may doubt yourself and others may try to pull you down.
 But art is never perfect and nor are we.
 Whatever life throws at us, it’s important to stay positive and keep pushing.
 This mindset has continuously helped me throughout my journey and when building my career.